gefgu/100-days-of-code/log.md

 - Started the Rock-Paper-Scissors project

 **Thoughts**:
 The key is to understand the problem.
 Describe it in plain English.
-Write a pseudocode with steps to solve it.
+Write a pseudo code with steps to solve it.
 Then, break it down into subproblems you solve one by one.

 **Link(s) to work**: